tkerr/ab3gy-qrzrtlogger/README.md

 ## Dependencies
 Written for Python 3.10+.

+Additional python system packages that may need to be installed:
+* yaml

 Requires the following packages from the ab3gy-pyutils repository:
 * n1mmmon
 * qrzupload
 * strutils

+Requires the following packages from the ab3gy-adif repository:
+* adif

 Requires the following packages from the ab3gy-wsjtx repository:
 * wsjtxmon